joshua-philips/flutter-video-calls/README.md

 Flutter app that allows two people to join a video call.
 Call Notification hit receiver phone both when it is in foreground, background and terminated.
-Zego Cloud Librabry Used (Calls & UI Kit) used.
+Zego Cloud Librabry (Calls & UI Kit) used.

 ## Screenshots